Pediatric fertility preservation

 What girls can expect

-This is an option for girls who have gone through puberty.
+• Oocyte (egg) or embryo freezing - This is an option for girls who have gone through puberty.
 Your child will be given medications that stimulate the ovaries to produce multiple eggs.
 They’ll receive these medications for about 10 to 14 days.
 During this time, they’ll have very close monitoring with blood tests and ultrasounds.

-They’ll then undergo a procedure to retrieve mature eggs.
+• They’ll then undergo a procedure to retrieve mature eggs.
 They will be asleep with general anesthesia during the procedure so they won’t feel any pain.
 Your provider removes the eggs by guiding a needle through the vagina using ultrasound guidance.

-After the procedure is complete, your child will be moved to a recovery room where they’ll wake up from anesthesia.
+• After the procedure is complete, your child will be moved to a recovery room where they’ll wake up from anesthesia.
 You can meet your child there.
 Most children go home the same day and can start their main therapy for their condition shortly after.

-This is an option for girls who haven’t gone through puberty yet or don’t have time to undergo oocyte freezing.
+• Ovarian tissue freezing - This is an option for girls who haven’t gone through puberty yet or don’t have time to undergo oocyte freezing.
 This treatment includes minimally invasive surgery to remove one ovary.
 Minimally invasive means that most children recover very quickly because the surgeon only makes small cuts (incisions) to the pelvis to remove the ovary.
 During the procedure, your child will be in a sleep-like state with general anesthesia and will not feel any pain or discomfort.

-After the procedure is complete, your child is moved to a recovery room to wake up from anesthesia.
+• After the procedure is complete, your child is moved to a recovery room to wake up from anesthesia.
 You can meet them there.
 Most children can go home the same day and start therapy for their condition 1-2 days after this procedure.

-Ovarian shielding is used during your child’s radiation therapy.
+• Ovarian shielding - Ovarian shielding is used during your child’s radiation therapy.
 Your provider will place lead devices over the pelvis where the ovaries are located.
 The devices absorb radiation and help protect the ovaries from rays that could affect how these organs function.
 These devices won’t cause any pain or impact the effectiveness of the radiation therapy.

-This is a minimally invasive surgery for girls who will be receiving radiation therapy near their ovaries.
+• Ovarian transposition - This is a minimally invasive surgery for girls who will be receiving radiation therapy near their ovaries.
 Your child will be in a sleep-like state with general anesthesia during the surgery.
 A surgeon will make a few small incisions in the skin near the ovaries and in the belly area.
 Then, the surgeon moves the ovaries to another spot in the belly area that won’t be as close to the radiation your child will receive.
 After the surgery is complete, your child will move to a recovery room and you can meet them there.
 Most children go home the same day and recover quickly.

-This medication aims to protect ovaries while your child is undergoing chemotherapy.
+• Gonadotropin-releasing hormone agonist - This medication aims to protect ovaries while your child is undergoing chemotherapy.
 Before your child starts chemotherapy, your provider will give your child an injection of this medicine.
 This medicine temporarily stops the ovaries from making hormones.
 Your child will need an injection every 1-3 months while undergoing chemotherapy.
 Your provider may recommend this option in combination with other fertility preservation options.

-What to expect after Pediatric Fertility Preservation
+What to expect after pediatric fertility preservation

 After undergoing fertility preservation, your child will begin treatment for cancer or the illness they have.
 When their treatment is complete, our providers monitor your child through puberty and assess their reproductive health.
 We’ll also have age-appropriate conversations about reproductive health as your child grows up.
-This follow-up care is different for boys and girls.

 For boys